 Calculating a regression with only two data points:

-All we want to do to find the best regression is to draw a line that is as close to every dot as possible.
-In the case of two data points it’s easy to draw a line, just join them.
+We want to find the best regression to draw a line that is as close to every dot as possible.
+In the case of two data points, it’s easy to draw a line; just join them.

-Now if we are having a number of data points now how to draw the line which is as close as possible to each and every data point.
+Now, if we have a number of data points now, how to draw a line that is as close as possible to each data point.

 In this case, our goal is to minimize the vertical distance between the line and all the data points.
 In this way, we predict the best line for our Linear regression model.

-Below is the detail explanation of Simple Linear Regression:
+Below is a detailed explanation of Simple Linear Regression: